MITRECND/htpy/README.md

 * get_response_status(): Return the status code of the response as an integer.
 * get_response_status_string(): Return the status code of the response as a string.
+* get_request_line(): Return the request line with method, path and host in one line.
+* get_response_line(): Return the response line with protocol, status code and status message in one line.
+* get_request_message_len(): Return the request message length before decompressed and dechunked.
+* get_response_message_len(): Return the response message length before decompressed and dechunked.
+* get_request_entity_len(): Return the request message length after decompressed and dechunked.
+* get_response_entity_len(): Return the request message length after decompressed and dechunked.
 * set_obj(object): Pass ''object'' to each callback as the last argument.
 Using this without altering the callback definition to account for the new object will cause htpy to raise an error when calling your callback.